BGI-Qingdao/ScaffMisassemblyAnalysis/README.md

 # BRIEF

-       this script used to classify each missassmbly of quast_NGA of scaffold. current support types are :
+       this script used to classify each misassmbly of quast_NGA of scaffold. current support types are :
-           +--standalone contig missassmbly
+           +--standalone contig misassmbly
            |
-           +--in scaffold missassbbly
+           +--in scaffold misassembly
              +
              |
              +-- UnMatch (contig repeat/contig unaligned/contig misassembly ...)